TranPhucVinh/C/Kernel/README.md

 # Device tree

-Device tree file ``/sys/firmware/devicetree/`` is not available on Ubuntu 16.04.
+Device tree file ``/sys/firmware/devicetree/`` is not available on Ubuntu 16.04 as ``dtb`` files are built-in on the kernel image.
 For implementation with device tree, check the corresponding document in Raspbian.